sooth/maker/README.md

 ### Unreleased
 - Update frontend to Angular 7.
-- Reconnect os loss of connection from a symbol trade stream.
+- Reconnect on loss of connection from a symbol trade stream.
+- Fix trailing profit values on toggle on Firefox. https://gitlab.com/crankykernel/maker/issues/22
+- Make limit order sell by value/percent buttons appear like radio buttons, as that is how they behave.

 ### 0.2.1